 Linked to the mainland by a tidal causeway you’ll want to seriously check the tide tables before heading to Holy Island or Lindisfarne.
 It’s a fabulous place to spend a day, or longer with Lindisfarne Castle to explore as well as some great walks and some super local mead to stock up on. > Read more about the best things to do on Holy Island here

 Final Words on the Best Things to Do in Bamburgh

 Bamburgh is an iconic place to visit, the beach is, for me, one of the best in England and indeed the world.
 Bamburgh Castle is a stunning visit, and the area around Bamburgh is some of the most stunning scenery that you can imagine.
+We hope that we’ve given you a selection of what to do in Bamburgh Northumberland in this article.
 So come to Bamburgh, enjoy the fabulous things to do here, and you’ll be back again before you know it.

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..